romaindez/file-manager/README.md

 ## Disclaimer

 This software is provided "as is" without warranty of any kind, either express or implied.
-The author and contributors are not responsible for any damages, data loss, or consequences that may arise from using this PDF manipulation tool.
+The author and contributors are not responsible for any damages, data loss, or consequences that may arise from using this file manipulation tool.
 Users should:

 - Verify the output files after using the tool.
 - Exercise caution when handling sensitive or important documents.